Quantum Liouville Cosmology: Path integral for Liouville one-point functions

 This is related to the UV scale appearing in the ultralocal path integral measures by $\epsilon = (\Lambda_\mathrm{UV} \tilde{L})^{-1}$.
 Dropping terms that vanish in the $\epsilon \to 0$ limit, we find

-Note that the $k$ in the coefficient of the logarithm comes from the insertion whereas the $1$ is related to the conformal anomaly. \footnote{Recall that the conformal anomaly is captured completely at the classical level in the formulation with background independent measure.}

-Although it is possible to express the result in terms of only the cosmological constants $\Lambda$ and $\Lambda_\mathrm{b}$, this and several formulas that will appear later simplify by writing them in terms of the area, $A = A_\ast$, and the boundary length, $\ell = \ell_\ast$.
+Note that the $k$ in the coefficient of the second logarithm comes from the insertion whereas the $1$ is related to the conformal anomaly. \footnote{Recall that the conformal anomaly is captured completely at the classical level in the formulation with a background-independent measure.} Although it is possible to express the result in terms of only the cosmological constants $\Lambda$ and $\Lambda_\mathrm{b}$, this and several formulas that will appear later simplify by writing them in terms of the area, $A = A_\ast$, and the boundary length, $\ell = \ell_\ast$.
 Two particularly useful relations between these and the parameters that enter in the metric are

 The final result is expressed in different ways and compared to exact results in §\ref{sec:ensembles}.